urql-graphql/urql/docs/updates.md

 Let's look at three additional methods provided by the cache to enable updates.

 The first we'll look at is `updateQuery`.
-This method, given a query and a result, updates the cache.
+This method, given an object containg the query and optionally some variables as first argument and a callback with the result from this query as the second, will update the cache.

 ```js
 const Todos = gql`